Losant/losant-rest-python/docs/notebooks.md

-# Applications Actions
+# Notebooks Actions

-Details on the various actions that can be performed on the Applications resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Notebooks resource, including the expected parameters and the potential responses.

 ##### Contents